tomsksoft-llc/sc-logger/README.md

 ```
 const std::string _ = SCFormat("%s", 1);
-// error: static assertion failed: the arguments don't match the specifiers
+// error: static assertion failed: the arguments do not match the specifiers
 ```

 - User type